 Mozobil is a mobilization agent for those who have been diagnosed with non-Hodgkin’s lymphoma (NHL) or multiple myeloma (MM) and are expected to eventually undergo an autologous hematopoietic cell transplantation (autologous HCT).

-As a person’s own cells will be used in autologous SCT, a transplant team must collect them prior to treatment for cancer and keep them until transplant.
+As a person’s own cells will be used in autologous HCT, a transplant team must collect them prior to treatment for cancer and keep them until transplant.
 Mozobil helps to release stem cells from the bone marrow into the bloodstream so they can be collected for transplant through a process called stem cell mobilization.

 Mozobil + G-CSF was found to significantly reduce mobilization failures vs G-CSF alone in two well-controlled trials evaluating safety and efficacy

 Percentage of patients with MM who achieved the target stem cell collection goal* in 2 or fewer days of apheresis with Mozobil + G-CSF (n=148) vs placebo + G-CSF (n=154), respectively

 Percentage of patients with NHL who achieved the target stem cell collection goal in 4 or fewer days of apheresis with Mozobil + G-CSF (n=150) vs placebo + G-CSF (n=148), respectively

 *Target=6 million CD34+ cells/kg

 Significantly higher success rates for mobilizing stem cells was seen with Mozobil + G-CSF compared to placebo + G-CSF

 Talk to a doctor or healthcare provider about whether or not Mozobil should be taken while:

 People who have leukemia should not receive Mozobil.
 Taking Mozobil to increase stem cells while you have leukemia may increase the number of leukemic cells in the bloodstream.